 One question that will probably come to mind on your visit to Portland’s Tunnels may haunt you more than what you believe you see.
 If history already confirms that shanghaiing took place in Portland, why on earth wouldn’t the tunnels have been used as a means of transporting the kidnapped?

+About the Author: Valerie Mellema is a freelance writer living in Amarillo, Texas.
+She loves to travel and is always planning a trip, whether it be a weekend in Dallas, a week in Spain, or a relaxing cruise.
 Her writing business, Words You Want, provides a variety of writing services including article writing, eBook writing and other writing services on a wide variety of topics.
 She also has the opportunity to write for a variety of different web sites and clients, such as HotelsCombined.com.